HISTORY OF CHINA

 From the description of the wondrous and fantastic world in the book, people could find many of the prototypes even in the current world.
 This book is a comprehensive collection of the Primitive Society in Chinese history and myth and legend, which records an era of mysterious immortals, and brave heroes with influential contributions.

 The boundary between the human and immortal's world was quite blurred; supernatural beings could come to the mortal world and help them out, while excellent mortals could become immortals due to their great accomplishments.

-This is the origin of Chinese people’s Ancestor Worship, and the initial stages of Chinese culture.
+This is the origin of Chinese people’s Ancestor Worship and the initial stages of Chinese culture.

 Xia Dynasty and Yu the Great

-Yu the Great is the hero who led people successfully defended the huge flood in the history of China, also one of the possible writers of the Classic of Mountains and Seas.
+Yu the Great is the hero who led people to successfully defended the huge flood in the history of China, also one of the possible writers of the Classic of Mountains and Seas.

-Most importantly, Yu The Great built Xia Dynasty, the first Hereditary Empire in the history of China, which had lasted for almost 500 years (about 21st Century BC — 16th Century BC).
+Most importantly, Yu The Great built the Xia Dynasty, the first Hereditary Empire in the history of China, which had lasted for almost 500 years (about 21st Century BC — 16th Century BC).

 Shang Dynasty — Era of Oracle Bone Scripts